Smallpox and mpox vaccines: Canadian Immunization Guide

 Sma vaccine is generally contraindicated in pregnant women and pregnant individuals in non-emergency situations although it is not known to cause congenital malformations.
 It can very rarely lead to fetal vaccinia after primary immunization during pregnancy, resulting in stillbirth or neonatal death.
 Women and individuals of childbearing age should be asked before vaccination if they are pregnant or intend to become pregnant during the next 4 weeks.
 If a woman or individual becomes pregnant within 4 weeks after Sma vaccination, the healthcare provider should offer enhanced monitoring of the pregnancy.

 Breastfeeding women and breastfeeding individuals should not receive the Sma vaccine in non-emergency situations.
 The close physical contact that occurs during breastfeeding increases the chance of inadvertent inoculation of the baby.
-It is not known whether vaccine virus or antibodies are excreted in human milk.
+It is not known whether vaccine virus is excreted in human milk.

 A breastfeeding woman or breastfeeding individual should only be immunized if they have been exposed to smallpox and SMV is not available; in that case breastfeeding and other close contact should be delayed until after the vaccination scab has separated from the vaccination site.